 - learning disability services standard (aimed solely at specialist mental health trusts providing care to people with learning disabilities, autism or both)

-Our new standards have been developed over the past 12 months, supported through a range of consultations with trust colleagues, families/carers and people who use our services and their families/ carers.
+Our standards have been developed through consultation with trust colleagues, people who use our services and their families/ carers.

 An easy read version of our learning disability improvement standards for NHS trusts.